 ...brilliant trio who have dazzled us with two headline spots in the last 18 months."

-The pigeonholing of music can be a foolhardy and ultimately futile pastime so rather than finding a meaningless label let's just say that Crayon Angels are some pleasant humans playing some nice songs for grown-ups.
+The pigeonholing of music can be a foolhardy and ultimately futile pastime so - rather than struggling to find a meaningless catch-all label - let's just say that Crayon Angels are three pleasant humans writing and performing some nice songs for grown-ups.